carbon-language/carbon-lang/lld/docs/WebAssembly.rst

 and use these stub functions at the otherwise invalid call sites.

 The default behaviour is to generate these stub function and to produce a warning.
-The ``--falal-warnings`` flag can be used to disable this behaviour and error out if mismatched are found.
+The ``--fatal-warnings`` flag can be used to disable this behaviour and error out if mismatched are found.

 Imports and Exports